Edu4Chip/Didactic-SoC/readme.md

 ## What is excluded from repository

 * tool outputs: tools should create build folder for their output.
-This folder content should be part of the git repository.
+This folder content should not be part of the git repository.
 If needed, provide documentation how to run tools to get the same output.